The Making of a Marchioness

 The Making of a Marchioness is a 1901 novel by Frances Hodgson Burnett, followed by a sequel, The Methods of Lady Walderhurst.
 Subsequent editions published the two books together, either under the original name The Making of a Marchioness or as Emily Fox-Seton.
 The collected version was republished by Persephone Books in 2007, and it was then adapted for radio and television.

 Plot summary

-Emily Fox-Seton is a woman of good birth but no money who had worked as a lady's companion and now assists various members of the upper class with day-to-day practical matters.
+Emily Fox-Seton is a woman of "good birth" but no money who had worked as a lady's companion and now assists various members of the upper class with day-to-day practical matters.
 As the novel opens, she is 34 years old, living in a small room in a lodging house in an unfashionable area of London.
 Her chief employer is Lady Maria Bayne, who is both very selfish and very funny, although she does come to care for Emily.
 In a Cinderella-like twist, Emily marries a man twenty years her senior, James, the Marquess of Walderhurst, thus becoming a marchioness.
 In the sequel, originally The Methods of Lady Walderhurst, Emily has Walderhurst's child, and his former heir, Alec Osborn, attempts to regain what he sees as his birthright.

-Themes

-The Persephone Forum compares Emily Fox-Seton with the title character of Miss Pettigrew Lives for a Day.
-Both are well-born women with little money in an era when such women had few job opportunities.

-The book also reflects the casual racism of its day.
-The Persephone Forum comments: "The language of 1900 may offend now, but that was how it was, and Mrs Cupp’s ill-judged present of a little brown Testament to Hester Osborn’s Indian maid is firmly mocked."